University of Tennessee–Martin Scholarships (2025–2026) | Automatic, Competitive, & Hidden Aid

 FAQ

 What’s the difference between automatic merit and flagship (competitive) scholarships?
 Automatic merit is awarded with admission when you meet GPA/test criteria.
-Flagship scholarships are selective (competitive), usually need an extra application/interview, and have limited spots.
+Flagship scholarships are selective, require extra application/interview, and offer enhanced funding and programming.

 💎 Hidden Gem Scholarships

-These aren’t the big headline awards, but they can meaningfully lower your net price when stacked with HOPE, UT Promise, or admission-based merit.
+These aren’t headline awards, but they can meaningfully reduce net price—especially when stacked with HOPE, UT Promise, or UTM merit aid.

 FAQ